Met Deco #14: Ninon Petras, telecommuting and well-being

 What do you think is important when it comes to decorating?

-What is important is to adopt the decoration in relation to one's style and instinct.
-Do not systematically follow trends or the opinions of others.
+What is important is to adopt the decoration in relation to your style and your instinct.
+Don't systematically follow trends or the opinions of others.
 It's important to have a decoration that suits you, that makes you happy and in which you are comfortable.
 Lifestyle is one of the only environments you can control 100%.
-Whether you are a tenant or an owner, this is your home.
+Whether you rent or own, this is your home.
 Don't make decorating choices to impress others or to follow trends.
 Make choices that correspond to your desires, your tastes and the uses you have.

 I see so many visuals on social media that are Pinterest trading.
 But in the end, it lacks personality.
 We end up with the same rooms and furniture as the neighbor.
-This is the biggest fault of taste.
+That's the biggest bad taste.